 5. Be open and honest about your concerns.
 Both sides should try their best not to become defensive, but understanding of the safety and academic concerns that may arise Let your son or daughter know your expectations for them while they’re abroad, and how they are not only representing their program and university, but that they’re also representing their country.

 6. Talk about a family visit.
 Maybe you didn’t have the chance to study abroad when you were in college, and your son or daughter has already convinced you of the magnificent landscapes, historical buildings and museums, or adventurous activities that can be found in their soon-to-be new city of residence.
 They’ve talked it up so much, that it has your feet starting to itch as well, and now you want to join in on the fun!
-Read this article to learn more about the best ways to handle visiting your family’s globetrotter to ensure that it’s an enjoyable experience for both you and your son or daughter.

 Last but not least, RELAX and trust that your child has made a decision that will positively affect their life, and hopefully the lives of others in the process.
 Be excited to learn a wealth of knowledge about your son or daughter’s host country as they tell you stories from their personal experiences.
 Your child will come back home with a greater understanding of the world, and you should be proud that you supported them throughout their journey!
 And remember, as difficult as that goodbye was when you saw them off at the airport, know that it will be the absolute best welcome home when they return!